-While the DSpace API supports dynamically reloading configurations, the user or machine interfaces may still cache some configuration settings.
+In DSpace 6.0, while the DSpace API supports dynamically reloading configurations, the user interfaces (e.g. XMLUI and JSPUI) still cache some configuration settings.
 This means that while the API layer may reload a new value, that new value may not always affect/change the behavior of your user interface (until you restart Tomcat).
+This is something we are working to correct in future versions of DSpace.